 Subject to availability and opening hours you will be able to take the CBEs at a time of your choosing.
 Smaller test centres may have reduced opening hours.
 Some weekend and early evening appointments will be available at certain centres.

-In order to complete the ATT exams and be eligible for membership you must hold, or be entitled to hold, three valid Certificates of Competency from written Papers 1 to 6 (including the two compulsory papers - Personal Taxation and Business Taxation & Accounting Principles) and have passed the ATT CBEs in Professional Responsibilities & Ethics and Law (or hold or be entitled to hold a valid Certificate of Competency from the old Practice Administration & Ethics paper).
+In order to complete the ATT exams and be eligible for membership you must hold, or be entitled to hold, three valid Certificates of Competency from written Papers 1 to 6 (including the two compulsory papers - Personal Taxation and Business Taxation & Accounting Principles) and have passed the ATT CBEs in Professional Responsibilities & Ethics and Law (or hold or be entitled to hold a valid Certificate of Competency from the old Practice Administration & Ethics paper) and have the relevant practical experience.
 You can sit the CBEs before, in between, or after your written tax papers.